 - The pavilion: the lower portion of the gemstone

 - The culet or keel: the bottom point of the gemstone

 - Cabochon Cuts: Domed or rounded tops with flat bottoms, cabochon cuts are used in precious and semi-precious gemstones alike.
 One of the earliest cutting styles, the cabochon remains a staple in gemstone cuts today.

 - Mixed cuts: Mixed cuts show the artistic possibilities in lapidary skill.
 In a buff cut, a gem will be cut cabochon above the girdle with a faceted pavilion.
 A checkerboard cut may have step facets on the crown and kite facets on the pavilion.

 - Branded cuts: Branded cuts are considered intellectual property of the companies that invented them and are often protected by trademarks.
 Most frequently applied to certain diamond cuts like the Lucida™ or the Hearts on Fire™, gem cutters are also getting on the branded bandwagon such as the Radial™ cut, introduced by Columbia Gem House.

 - Fantasy cuts: As the name implies, fantasy (also known as fancy) cuts employ unusual silhouettes, concave facets, and mixed cuts to achieve spectacular and artistic results.

-With the endless combinations of shapes, styles, and techniques, the likelihood of finding a gemstone cut that pleases you is all but assured.
+With the endless combinations of shapes, styles, and techniques, the likelihood of finding a gemstone cut that pleases you is all but assured – you can check out our comparison of the princess, round and radiant cuts as well.
 What do you look for in a gemstone cut?
 Are you drawn to a certain shape?
 Now that you know the history of gemstone cutting, can you imagine what the future will bring?
 Share your thoughts on gemstone cuts with us.